vitwit/authz-apps/README.md

 * Add a bot user: In your app's settings, click the Bot Users tab and click the Add a Bot User button.
 Give your bot a display name and default username, then click Add Bot User.

 * Install the app: In your app's settings, click the Install App tab and click the Install App to Workspace button.
-Follow the prompts to authorize the app and install it in your workspace.
+Follow these steps to authorize the app and install it in your workspace.
+    * Before installing it into the work space try to add scopes which are located under the OAuth & Permissions.some of the basic scopes which can be added are app_mention:read channel:history,channel:read,chat:write,im:history ,user:read
+    * If required events can also be initialised to make the bot more efficient .Some of the basic events are app_mention,message.channel,message.im,im_history_changed.
 * Obtain the bot token: After the app is installed, you can obtain the bot token from the OAuth & Permissions tab in your app's settings.
 Copy the bot token to use it in your bot's code.

 *  Create a bot script: Script can be created using any required programming language which can build the bots core functions using databases and various slack function